zx80/pg-schema-version/README.md

 # Lightweight Postgres Schema Versioning

-There already exists tools to manage database schema versions, such as [sqitch](https://sqitch.org/), or [alembic](https://alembic.sqlalchemy.org/).
+There already exists _many_ tools to manage database schema versions, such as [sqitch](https://sqitch.org/), or [alembic](https://alembic.sqlalchemy.org/).
-Please consider them to check whether they fit your needs before considering psv.
+Please consider them first to check whether they fit your needs before considering this one.
-In contrast, pg-schema-version (`psv`) emphasizes a _simple_ approach based on a single plain SQL scripts and no configuration to provide limited but useful features with safety in mind.
+In contrast to these tools, `pg-schema-version` emphasizes a _simple_ approach based on a single plain SQL scripts and no configuration, to provide limited but useful features with safety in mind.
+The status is maintained in one table.

 ## Usage